mzazon/awesome-cloud-projects/gcp/streamlining-smart-city-data-processing-with-cloud-dataprep-and-bigquery-datacanvas/streamlining-smart-city-data-processing-with-cloud-dataprep-and-bigquery-datacanvas.md

 7. **Configure BigQuery DataCanvas for Intelligent Analytics**:

-   BigQuery DataCanvas provides AI-enhanced data exploration and visualization capabilities that enable analysts to create sophisticated dashboards using natural language queries and automated insights.
+   BigQuery DataCanvas provides AI-enhanced data exploration and visualization capabilities powered by Gemini that enable analysts to create sophisticated dashboards using natural language queries and automated insights.
 This configuration establishes the analytical interface for smart city decision-makers.

    ```bash
    # Create materialized views for improved dashboard performance